What Are Vector Embeddings? A Concise Guide

 What Are Vector Embeddings?

-How to Generate Vector Embeddings
+How Are Vector Embeddings Created?

 - The first step is selecting the data and deciding which variables will form vectors.
 These may include words in a text corpus, visual imagery, and user preferences.